 The workplace is much more decentralized today than it was in decades past, making collaboration software an essential part of accomplishing goals.
 There are plenty of collaboration options available, but all come with a catch: They don’t look like any platform you use in your personal life.

 Facebook seems to realize that, which is why it launched Workplace by Facebook.
-The social media giant's newest product is Facebook for the enterprise, and that's good news for the nearly two billion people who use Facebook regularly.
+It’s the social media giant’s Facebook for the enterprise, and that’s good news for the more than two billion people who use Facebook regularly.
 It looks familiar, behaves familiarly, and has a focused purpose: Leverage a known platform for enterprise applications.

 TechRepublic’s cheat sheet about Workplace by Facebook is an introduction to this business social media platform.
 This guide will be updated periodically as Workplace evolves.

 - What is Workplace by Facebook?
-Workplace is a business-focused version of Facebook that creates a collaborative space with a look, feel, and function similar to the consumer version of Facebook that already exists.
-Accounts are separate, so users of one don't need to worry about personal/business lives bleeding into each other.
+Workplace is a business-focused version of Facebook that creates a collaborative space with a look, feel, and function similar to the consumer version of Facebook.
+Accounts are separate, so users of one Facebook platform don’t need to worry about their personal and business lives bleeding into each other.

 - Why does Workplace by Facebook matter?
 Workplace has the potential to truly change the collaboration game.
 It integrates with much of the same software available to other collaboration software; it benefits from Facebook’s years of platform refinement; and it has practically no learning curve for Facebook users.
-If Facebook does things right with Workplace it could be a serious challenger to other collaboration platforms.
+If Facebook does things right with Workplace, it could be a serious challenger to collaboration platforms like Slack and Microsoft Teams.

-- When is Workplace by Facebook happening?
+- When was Workplace by Facebook released?
 Workplace was initially announced in October 2016.
 As of early 2018, Workplace Premium accounts can be created for $3 per user per month, Enterprise accounts for $8 per user per month, and free Essential accounts are available as well.

 SEE: Social media policy (TechRepublic Premium)